 As its name suggests, this semester-long module considers the vocational and professional aspects of Creative Writing.
 Whilst the first-semester module Research Methods in Creative Writing is primarily concerned with the academic context of Creative Writing, this second-semester module broadens out from the university workshop, to consider the wider, professional arena of Creative Writing and its dissemination in the community.

 The module considers the dissemination of Creative Writing in public spheres (e.g. through publication and performance), and the many other fields to which the transferable skills developed by Creative Writing can be applied.
-Subjects covered by the module may include:

-- the varieties of teaching opportunities available for Creative Writing practitioners
+- The varieties of teaching opportunities available for Creative Writing practitioners

-- the role of literary agents
+- The role of literary agents

-- major and independent publishing
+- Major and independent publishing

-- literary magazines
+- Literary magazines

-- writing in performance, and oral presentations.
+- Writing in performance, and oral presentations